na-ch7/TDS-Project-1/README.md

 # TDS Project 1
-- I used GitHub’s API to collect Paris-based users with over 200 followers, retrieves each user's detailed data and repositories, and saves the data in CSV files.
+- I used GitHub’s API to collect Paris-based users with over 200 followers, retrieve each user's detailed data and repositories, and save the data in CSV files.
-- An interesting finding was the high number of prominent developers in Paris identifying as freelancers, indicating a strong independent tech culture.
+- On average, each additional word in a user's bio is associated with approximately 17 fewer followers.
+Also, Huggingface was really popular.
-- Developers seeking recognition could focus on freelance, open-source projects, and diversifying their skills to match the wide array of technologies used.
+- Developers seeking recognition could focus on having shorter bios.
+Popularity of Huggingface suggests that exploring ML could be a great option too.